Building a Reliable Plant Through Constant Evolution

 Reliability is a journey, rather than a simple goal.
 The goal of reliability is not to reach the end, but rather to constantly evolve…

 Reliability is a journey, rather than a simple goal.
 It is a cultural mind-set that must permeate every level of an organization to be truly effective.
 The goal of reliability is not to reach the end, but rather to constantly evolve, always looking for ways to improve organizational processes and assets with the goal of constantly doing better than before.

 Building a Reliability Culture for a Reliable Plant

 The Greenfield plant in Varennes manufactures fuel grade ethanol, distillers grains, carbon dioxide (CO2) and corn oil, running on a lean staff of only 56 people.
 Over the years, Greenfield has managed to outperform hundreds of similar plants across the continent with larger staffs and bigger budgets.
 In the face of rising energy prices, the plant has consistently managed higher output at lower costs for years, all because of a focus on reliability.
 As a result, the Greenfield ethanol facility was chosen as Emerson’s 2016 Reliability Program of the Year.

 When the plant was constructed 10 years ago, Greenfield knew from the very beginning that a focus on reliability would be essential to the way the company wanted to do business.
 Because the plant runs a small staff, Greenfield makes a concentrated effort to hire people who have a strong background and belief in the value of a reliability culture.
-A culture of continuous improvement is essential to operations, maintenance, logistics and production, and all other sectors work together to improve every part of the plant at all times.
+A culture of continuous improvement is essential to operations, maintenance, logistics and production, and all other sectors work together to improve every part of the plant at all times while working toward becoming a reliable plant.
 Even in top-level management, maintenance reliability is not considered an expense, but rather an investment.

 Following the Map